mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 done
 ```

+`replicate-incremental-snapshots.sh` looks for the most recent full backup of each dataset and then creates an incremental backup relative to it.

+Note that `replicate-incremental-snapshots.sh` wastes disk space in favor of simplicity.
+It always creates incremental backups relative to the last full backup and ignores any incremental backups.
+That means if I create a full backup on Monday and incremental backups for the next five days, I'm wasting space because my Wednesday backup will likely include redundant data from my Tuesday backup.
+I considered making incremental backups relative to the latest full or incremental backup, but that was layering in a lot more complexity and potential for mistakes than I want in a backup system.

-And finally, backing up is not much use if you can't recover, so I created a convenience script called `snapshot-to-dataset.sh` that translates backup files back into a ZFS dataset:
+Finally, backing up is not much use if you can't recover, so I created a convenience script called `snapshot-to-dataset.sh` that translates backup files back into a ZFS dataset:

 ```bash
 #!/bin/bash